scientific-python/cookie/docs/pages/principles/design.md

 checks in your code, and try to make your functions work on the broadest possible range of input types.

-## Consider: Can this just be a function?
+## Consider: can this just be a function?

 Not everything needs to be object-oriented.
 Object-oriented design needs to follow the same principles as other code, like modularity, and be well tested.